ernstleierzopf/ncid/README.md

 # NCID- Neural Cipher IDentifier

-This project contains code for the detection and classification of ciphers to classical algorithms by using a neuronal network.
+This project contains code for the detection and classification of ciphers to classical algorithms by using a neural network.
 In Future other parts of the cryptanalysis will be implemented.

 # Installation